Aniket21mathur/Chapel-protobuf/docs/generatedcodeguide.rst

   }

-In this case, or if a message contains a nested enum declaration, the compiler will generate module level records/enums with a name prefixed by the parent message name:
+In this case, or if a message contains a nested enum declaration, the compiler will generate module level record/enum per nested type.
+This generated record or enum will have a name prefixed by the parent message name:

 .. code-block:: chpl